git-pull/website/index.md

-# Tony Narlock - software developer with startup / open source background
+# Tony Narlock

+## software developer with startup and open source experience

 Hi I'm Tony.
 I make a software utilities and libraries for computer programmers and language studying.